upb-lea/materialdatabase/README.rst

     * Extract data from the database as a specific data file (e.g. .csv)

 * Plotting features:
-    * Plot the data of a specific ferrite material
-    * e.g. the amplitude of the permeability over the magnetic flux density
+    * Plot the data of a specific ferrite material, e.g. the amplitude of the permeability over the magnetic flux density

 * Filter features:
-    * Get all available data for specfic filter keys (e.g. temperature, frequency, material etc.)
+    * Get all available data for specific filter keys (e.g. temperature, frequency, material etc.)
     * Filter for some specific value intervals (e.g. 10mT < B-flux < 30mT)

 Installation